vishnu350/rs-mainspring-winder/README.md

 # Introduction
 This project helps watchmaking hobbyists build 3D printable "Rising Sun" mainspring winders for every possible size imaginable.
 Everything provided here is free and open source.
-This is the modern solution to hobbyist mainspring winding woes and it proudly comes with **absolutely zero warranty**.
-Use it at your own risk.
+This is the modern solution to hobbyist mainspring winding woes and it comes with **absolutely zero warranty**.
+You are advised to thouroughly go through this README, the [wiki pages](https://github.com/vishnu350/rs-mainspring-winder/wiki), and [video](https://youtu.be/EZvd_MKBOUQ) resources found here.

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding or other similar stunts, which will definitely kink or damage the mainspring.